 - Fabric: Be sure to check the tags for washing instructions specific to each item.
 Take off removable covers and wash them on a gentle cycle.
 For non-removable fabric, apply a mild detergent using a washcloth and brush.
 Let the fabric air-dry.

 - Wood: Always follow the manufacturer’s instructions for cleaning.
 Using the wrong chemicals can ruin wood furniture.
 First, sweep dust and dirt off with a dry broom.
 Then, clean with safe chemicals for the wood species.
-You may opt for faux wood furniture pieces to avoid the warping and cracking issues associated with wood.

 2. Make Some Room Inside

 Some outdoor furniture pieces need to spend the winter inside.
 Put these pieces in storage to preserve them during the cold, wet months.
 Any metal that contains iron can rust if wet, so layers of ice and snow can destroy metal furniture.
 Plastic may become brittle and snap in extreme cold.
 Fabric pieces should come inside as well to avoid mold and mildew.

 After you’ve washed the pieces, be sure they’re completely dry before you put them into storage.
 Otherwise, you may unpack your furniture in the spring to find mold or rust.
 You might be able to stack similar pieces on top of each other to save some space, but make sure they can bear weight without bending or snapping.

 Store these pieces in a garage, basement or storage shed.
 Cover with a tarp to protect against insects and dust.
 If you have a little extra floor space, you could continue using the pieces inside during the winter.
 If any furniture has to stay outside due to its size or a lack of storage space, be sure to apply protective coatings and secure them with a tarp or cover.
 Remove umbrellas from dining sets, so you can drape tarps over tables and chairs.